-The first in a series on the basics of visual design for FileMaker.
-Lines connect points, divide space, create borders and shapes.
-Lines are important in FileMaker design because they help establish the visual structure and reinforce the conceptual design of an application.
+Lines are fundamental to your layout’s composition.
+They connect points, divide space, create borders and shapes.
+Learn how to establish the visual structure and reinforce the conceptual design of an application with lines.

 Lines are one of the most basic elements we work with in layouts.
 Our minds only need the merest hint of a division to suggest a spatial relationship between two parts.
 All it takes is a simple, thin line on a screen and our brains do the rest.

 Lines can connect two points, outline shapes, group objects, or be used to divide space in various ways.
 Lines guide the eye where to look, they delineate (see what I did there?) what’s important, and generally lend structure to the visual design.

 We use lines to establish the application area, for field borders, for dividing the layout into different zones, and for visually grouping buttons or objects.